mmckelvy/apply-migrations/README.md

   created_at timestamp with time zone default current_timestamp );
 ```

+The `migration` table will be used to check if a particular migration has already been applied.

 Once you have your directory with your migration files set up, in a separate file import the `applyMigrations` function and apply your migrations: